 Figure \ref{fig:Stability.pdf} displays four stability parameters obtained by time evolving solutions to the stationary equations of motion for a wide range of GL parameters ($\kappa$) and effective fermion mass ($\kappa_d^{-1}$); each parameter measures the variation in a quantity that should remain constant over time for a stable bound state.
 The first stability parameter considered is the standard deviation of radius of the bound state ($R_\psi$) over the duration of the simulation.
 Also considered is the standard deviation of the instantaneous angular frequency of the $\psi_1$ component of the fermion field

 at the core of the vortex.
 The last two stability parameters are obtained by calculating the difference between the maximum and minimum of $|\psi_1(t,R)|$ and $|\psi_4(t,R)|$ over time at each point and then taking the L2-norm over a spatial domain containing the vortex and bound state.
-The results show that bound state solutions are stable for fermion number densities that don't significantly change the vacuum of the scalar field.
-For small fermion number density, the trap remains harmonic, but when $\bar{\psi}\psi\rightarrow \kappa_m^{-1}$, the harmonic trap deforms and flattens out.
+The results show that bound state solutions are stable when $\bar{\psi}\psi$ does not significantly change the vacuum of the scalar field.
+For small $\bar{\psi}\psi$ the trap remains harmonic, but when $\bar{\psi}\psi\rightarrow \kappa_m^{-1}$, the harmonic trap deforms and flattens out.
 For $\kappa \gtrsim \kappa_d^{-1}$, the fermion bound states are observed to be stable up to $\psi_{1,0}\approx\kappa_d^{-1}$ as suggested by the closed-form analysis.
 For $\kappa \ll \kappa_d^{-1}$, time-independent stationary bound states were not even obtainable up to the $\psi_{1,0}\approx\kappa_d^{-1}$ threshold, but the stationary states that do exist are observed to be stable up to that threshold, with a small region of instability on the boundary.
-When the fermion number density is large, two distinct effects lead to instability.
+When $\bar{\psi}\psi$ is large, two distinct effects lead to instability.
 First, the boson-fermion interaction becomes strong enough to change the shape of the trap (\ref{eqn:VphiSSB}), flattening the trap and lowering the confinement force on the bound state.
-Second, for $\kappa \ll \kappa_d^{-1}$, the gauge potential influences the effective potential (\ref{eqn:EffectivePotential}) by reducing the potential barrier that would confine the bound state, consequently lowering the fermion number density that can be supported by the trap.
+Second, for $\kappa \ll \kappa_d^{-1}$, the gauge potential influences the effective potential (\ref{eqn:EffectivePotential}) by reducing the potential barrier that would confine the bound state, thereby lowering the fermion energy that can be supported by the trap.